Panaeolus Cyanescens (Blue Meanie): Identification Guide

 Panaeolus cyanescens—commonly called the “Blue Meanie”—is a tropical and subtropical grassland mushroom known for its slender build, pale cap, and strong blue bruising.
 Unlike the wood- and dung-loving Psilocybe species, it belongs to a separate genus (Panaeolus), and it’s a distinct organism from the Psilocybe cubensis strain that shares the “Blue Meanie” nickname.

-The Blue Meanie name causes a lot of confusion, because it's used for two completely different mushrooms.
-This guide focuses on the true Panaeolus cyanescens—what it is, how to identify it, where it grows, and how to tell it apart from its cubensis namesake.
+The Blue Meanie name causes a lot of confusion, because it’s used for two completely different mushrooms.
+This guide focuses on the true Panaeolus cyanescens—what it is, how to identify it, what its spores look like, where it grows, and how to tell it apart from its cubensis namesake.

 What Is Panaeolus Cyanescens?